bruntib/codechecker/docs/analyzer/user_guide.md

   Statistics-based analysis (e.g. statisticsCollector.ReturnValueCheck,
   statisticsCollector.SpecialReturnValue checkers are available).

-  --stats-collect STATS_OUTPUT, --stats-collect STATS_OUTPUT
+  --stats-collect STATS_COLLECT, --stats-collect STATS_COLLECT
                         Perform the first, 'collect' phase of Statistical analysis.
 This phase generates extra files needed by statistics analysis, and puts them into
-                        '<STATS_OUTPUT>'.
+                        '<STATS_COLLECT>'.
 NOTE: If this argument is present, CodeChecker will NOT execute the analyzers!
   --stats-use STATS_DIR, --stats-use STATS_DIR
                         Use the previously generated statistics results for